JoshPattman/goras/README.md

 ![CI Status](https://github.com/JoshPattman/goras/actions/workflows/go.yml/badge.svg)
 [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

-# _Goras_: a _Keras_-like package for Go
+# **Goras**: A high-level neural network package for Go
-_Goras_ is a package that aims to perform a similar function to _Keras_ in python.
-It is a somewhat high level package that contains code for making neural models easier than it would be when using the graph computation package directly.
-Just as _Keras_ uses tensorflow to actually perform maths, _Goras_ uses the excellent [_Gorgonia_](https://gorgonia.org) package for it's graph computation.
+Goras is a Go package offering a high-level interface for simplifying neural network implementation, leveraging the excellent [**Gorgonia**](https://gorgonia.org) package for graph computation. **Goras** has a workflow akin to the [**Keras**](https://keras.io/) functional API, which is capable of building both simple and complex models with relatively simple code.

-I am trying to design _Goras_ to have a similar workflow to the _Keras_ functional API.
-The functional API is capable of building of very complex models with relatively simple code.
-I have also tried to utilise types and functions from _Gorgonia_ wherever possible.
-This means that if something is not implemented yet, it is easy to add it yourself.
-That being said, if you do create any new layers, activations, or anything else, please feel free to pull request :).
+The package is built to be extensible, leveraging types and patterns from **Gorgonia** wherever possible.
+This means that if a feature does not exist yet, it should be trivial to implement it yourself.

 ## Stability
-This is very much an unstable package.
-I am still trying to figure out how everything fits together best, so I will likely change function declarations and types quite a bit.
-That being said, the package is currently in a usable state, but just remember to tag onto a specific version.
+Though currently labeled as unstable, this package is still usable, with almost all features in working order.
+However, be aware that future changes may occur, mainly in response to the anticipated release of **Gorgonia** version `0.10`.
+While some adjustments might happen, the core functionality of **Goras** is expected to remain largely the same.

-## Features
+## Overview of Features
-- Workflow inspired by Keras functional API
+- Workflow inspired by **Keras** functional API
 - Easy to build complex models with custom components
 - Supports multiple model inputs and outputs
-- Provides easy model weights saving and loading
+- Provides simple model weights saving and loading
+- Supports multiple types of layers, with more on the way
+  - _Dense_
+  - _Conv2D_
+  - _MaxPooling2D_
+  - _Dropout_
+  - _Reshape_
-- Supports many types of layers including Dense, Convolution2D, and MaxPooling2D
+- Supports many loss functions with a very flexible method of adding more
-  - I plan to add support for LSTM and MHA layers in the future
+  - _Mean Squared Error_
+  - _Binary Cross-Entropy_
+  - _Categorical Cross-Entropy_
+  - _L2 Normalisation_
+  - _Weighted Additive Loss_ - For combining multiple losses for multiple outputs
 ## Examples
-See the examples directory for some full examples.
-More coming soon!
+The `examples/` directory contains multiple examples, with detailed comments throughout explaining each step.
+It is recommended that you read through the examples in order, as most concepts are only talked about once.
 ## Todo
-- Add these layers
+- Add these layers (most of these will need to implement the op in gorgonia first)
   - `Recurrent`
   - `LSTM`
-  - `Deconvolution` - I think I will have to implement this in Gorgonia and pull request it first
+  - `Deconvolution`
   - `Upsampling`
-  - `Embedding` - This could be done with a dense layer (like in golgi) but i think writing a custom embedding layer would be more efficient.
+  - `Embedding`
+  - `MultiHeadAttention`
+  - `BatchNorm`
+  - `LayerNorm`
-- Add `L1` and `L2` regularlization
+- Add `L1` regularlization
-- Check if GPU support is working for cuda.
-I think it should work, but I havn't got round to testing yet.
 - Currently, batching for training discards the remainder of the last batch (eg batch size 8, 17 elements, will only fit 16 things and the last thing will be discarded).
   - I will fix this once I hear back on an issue https://github.com/gorgonia/gorgonia/issues/204
   - Batching for prediction zero pads but this is a bit wasteful
+  - This is not really a big problem though, and if you really need inference performance for a certain batch size, you can just make another model and copy the weights over
 - Add more callbacks for `Fit`
 - Add a shuffle parameter to fit
+- Tensorboard Integration
 - Add `SCCE` Loss
   - I now know how to add this, and will do so when I hear if a onehot op will get added to gorgonia
   - https://github.com/gorgonia/gorgonia/issues/559
+- Get GPU support working.
+I am waiting for gorgonia v0.10 for this as I think the new version changes a lot of CUDA stuff.